Waterloo-Based Start-Up Receives First U.S Patents

 “Receiving a patent serves as an affirmation that we’re not only creating unique technologies but that our solutions have a real-world use and meet a need,” says TeTechS Founder and CEO Daryoosh Saeedkia.
 “The fact that we were issued our first two patents so close together feels like a huge accomplishment for us and tells us that we’re building innovation through our technology and the solutions we can offer.”

-TeTechS is a Waterloo, Ontario based company and a leading innovator and provider of advanced measurement solutions for scientific and industrial applications.
+TeTechS is a Waterloo, Ontario based company and a leading innovator and provider of terahertz metrology solutions for scientific and industrial applications.
 Since 2010, TeTechS has drawn on the distinctive characteristics of leading terahertz technology to develop measurement solutions to challenges that cannot be addressed by visible, infrared and x-ray technologies.
 TeTechS’ measurement technologies use terahertz waves to see through opaque barriers, find previously undetectable objects and defects as well as identify materials in mixtures and composites.
 For more information on TeTechS, please visit www.tetechs.com.

 Suite 3, 170 Columbia St. West